minhdang-DS/MyMedQL/README.md

 - A **live web dashboard** built from scratch with real-time data streams
 - An academic-friendly architecture that prioritizes transparency and reproducibility

-Your system becomes original by focusing on:
+Our system becomes original by focusing on:

 1. **Database-centric design**
    Instead of treating the DB as a passive storage layer, your system uses it actively through triggers, stored procedures, partitioning, and views.
 This demonstrates mastery of database engineering—something commercial systems rarely reveal.